Taluu/Behapi/README.md

 this extension work.

-Installing this extension requires you to require `taluu/behapi` and an implementation of a http/client (providing `php-http/client-implementation ^1.0`, `php-http/message-factory-implementation ^1.0` and `psr/http-message-implementation ^1.0`).
+Installing this extension requires you to require `taluu/behapi` and an implementation of a http client (providing `psr/http-client-implementation ^1.0`, `psr/http-factory-implementation ^1.0` and `psr/http-message-implementation ^1.0`).

 Howto